valardohaeris2/HCP-Vault-TF/README.md

-# Configure HCP Vault on AWS using Terraform and a Transit Gateway
+# Terraform to Configure HCP Vault on AWS and a Transit Gateway